catalyzeio/stratum-docs/initial-setup.md

 The moment of truth.
 It's time to make our first code push, and it couldn't be easier.
 Simply navigate to application's code repository (the same place we were in the associate step) and run `git push catalyze master`.

-This, of course, your master branch to the Catalyze master branch.
+This pushes your master branch to the Catalyze master branch.
 If you want to push a branch that is not named master, see the following:

 `git push catalyze mybranch_name:master`